 The plaintiff must establish that the defendant owed them a duty of care, a special relationship between parties.

 For example, a doctor’s responsibility toward their patients is to ensure a high standard of medical care when treating them.
-A driver’s duty to others on the road is to follow traffic rules and ensure reasonable care while driving.
+A driver’s duty to others on the road is to follow traffic rules and ensure reasonable driving care.

 Whether a driver, doctor, manufacturer, or property owner caused someone else’s injuries, our experienced personal injury lawyer can help establish their duty of care to the injured victim.